coding-genius01/Crypto_Portfolio/README.md

 # Coin Porfolio Application

 ## Overview
-### The 'My Crypto Portfolio' is a Windows desktop tool designed to help users manage their cryptocurrency investments.
+### The 'My Crypto Portfolio' is a python program designed to help users manage their cryptocurrency investments.
 With a user-friendly GUI created using tkinter and real-time coin data fetching via the requests library.

 ### Features
 ◉ Add Coins: Enter the coin's symbol, purchase price, and quantity to add it to your portfolio.